This Seattle to San Francisco road trip itinerary contains affiliate links.

 Despite my difficult relationship with heights, I decided I couldn’t miss the opportunity to not only view Seattle from above, but to gaze at the mighty Mt.
 Rainer.

 Indeed, it’s rare for the mountain to be fully visible from Seattle, due to regular cloud coverage.
-However, on this particular day – a bright and clear morning – it was almost possible to see the mountain’s snow glisten; the clarity that superb.
+However, on this particular day – a bright and clear morning – it was almost possible to see the mountain’s snow glisten.

-Recently, the cruel folks at the Space Needle have installed a rotating glass floor – The Loupe – offering up views of the Seattle Centre below.
-Not for the faint hearted, here we found tourists lying belly down, watching as small throngs of tourists drifted by below them.
+The cruel folks at the Space Needle have installed a rotating glass floor – The Loupe – offering up views of the Seattle Centre below.
+Not for the faint hearted, here we found tourists lying belly down, watching as crowds drifted by below them.

 For those with queasier stomachs, it might be best to visit the floor above this, where you’ll find ‘floor-to-forever’ glass walls, offering spectacular views of Seattle, including Elliot Bay, the Olympic and Cascade mountains, Mt.
 Baker and Mt.
 Rainer.